davidande/FSRM-ANTICRYPTO/README.md

 # So What!
 - update list of banned extensions (through task manager or manually)
 - configure extensions list, template and applying on shares
-- possible to exclure extensions from the blocked list
+- possibility to exclure extensions from the blocked list (false positive)
-- possible to exclude shares
+- possibility to exclude shares (excluding some specific shares like usb dongle...)
 - possibility to stop all shares when attack is detected

 # How-to Use